MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1063-implement-idisposable-correctly.md

 - Remove the finalizer from your type, override Dispose(bool disposing), and put the finalization logic in the code path where 'disposing' is false.

-- Remove Dispose(), override Dispose(bool disposing), and put the dispose logic in the code path where 'disposing' is true.
+- Override Dispose(bool disposing), and put the dispose logic in the code path where 'disposing' is true.

 - Make sure that Dispose() is declared as public and [sealed](/dotnet/csharp/language-reference/keywords/sealed).